Elizabeth Brice (1957-2011)

 The Guardian, September 20, 2011

 Brice co-founded the UK patient group Alliance for Cannabis Therapeutics and worked with Members of Parliament to push for law reform.
-She was deeply respected for her intelligence, compassion, and persistence, which gave a human face to the medical cannabis debate in Britain.
-Her legacy lives on in the UK’s gradual acceptance of cannabis-based medicines, and she is remembered as a courageous pioneer who turned her personal struggle into lasting advocacy for others.
+She gave a human face to the medical cannabis debate in Britain.
+She inspired Dr. Geoffrey Guy of GW Pharmaceuticals to develop the first government-approved cannabis-based medicine, Sativex.
+She is remembered as a courageous pioneer who turned her personal struggle into lasting advocacy for others.

 Further information